-According to University Colorado Colorado Springs strategic plan the University of Colorado Colorado Springs is charged with providing opportunities for higher education to the general public and with offering the fruits of knowledge, research and cultural development for the betterment of the broader public good.
-To truly serve the public, the university must be inclusive of everyone, regardless of ethnicity, race, gender, age, social class, gender identity and expression, abilities, religious values, political viewpoints, national origin, military status, to name some of the social and cultural difference that can create barriers.
-Historically, certain social groups have been excluded and marginalized within public higher education, creating legacies of advantage and disadvantage.
-The principle of diversity advocates a university that is inclusive of all while overcoming the legacies of exclusion.
+According to the 2007 strategic plan, the University of Colorado Colorado Springs is charged with providing opportunities for higher education to the general public, and offering critical research and cultural development opportunities for the betterment of the broader public good.
+In accordance with CU’s goal of inclusive excellence, the office of Equity, Diversity and Inclusion (EDI) strives to be inclusive of our entire community, regardless of social or cultural identity, background, perspective or origin.
+Historically, certain social groups have been excluded from, and marginalized within, public higher education, thereby creating legacies of advantage and disadvantage.
+EDI, therefore, promotes the principles of equity and diversity—which are defined within a domestic context and a specific historical, social, and cultural framework—and an intellectual environment that is inclusive of all stakeholders in order to overcome the historical legacies of exclusion.

-Promoting diversity and inclusion corrects shortcomings in the university's service to the public, but also contributes very directly to the quality of learning for all that participate in university education.
-To put it simply, diversity does not just benefit groups that have historically been left out: diversity contributes excellence to the education of all UCCS students.
-To realize this potential requires more than reflecting diversity within the composition of our student body, staff, and faculty.
-The challenge is for members of the university community to engage fully across social and cultural differences, and to integrate lessons from distinct cultural perspectives into their development of knowledge, skills, and character.
+The office of Equity, Diversity and Inclusion is committed to promoting these principles and ideals not only to correct current and historical shortcomings in the University's service to the public, but also to contribute directly to the quality of learning for all who participate in university education both inside and outside the classroom.
+Diversity programming and curriculum—which EDI cultivates, promotes and supports—does not solely benefit groups that have historically been excluded or marginalized and oppressed, it simultaneously contributes excellence to the education and experience of all UCCS students.
+To realize this potential requires more than seeking to diversify the composition of our student body, staff, faculty and administration along ethnic and racial lines.
+An equally important challenge is for members of the university community to engage fully across social, cultural and national differences, and to integrate lessons from distinct cultural perspectives into their development of knowledge, skills, and character.